2018 Naga, Cebu, landslide: Aftermath

 The local government issued a state of calamity in the villages of Tinaan, Naalad, Mainit, Pangdan, and Cabungahan.
 According to a local resident named Cristita Villarba, they heard a rumbling sound coming from the mountain and then the ground shook as if it was like an earthquake.
 More than 600 families were evacuated from their homes, fearing that the landslide will occur again.
 According to the police chief inspector Roderick Gonzales, they received messages coming from a person who was trapped in the rubble, indicating signs of life.
 At least 77 bodies were recovered in the rescue operations.
 A total of 2,087 families or 8,655 persons have been affected by the landslide.
 An actual video of the landslide was recorded on CCTV camera.

 On the afternoon of September 21, President Rodrigo Duterte visited the landslide victims and mourned the deaths caused by the disaster.
 Duterte also vowed to relocate the affected residents.
 The Department of the Interior and Local Government (DILG) said that they temporarily suspended all quarrying activities around the country, following the landslide.

 The Department of Social Welfare and Development reported a total of ₱80,475,632.13 worth of relief assistance, with the department extending relief support and financial assistance worth ₱8,653,230.18 and local government units providing ₱45,282,880.60.
-The National Housing Authority (Philippines) also committed ₱175 million to build 320 housing units for the landslide victims, while the city government of Naga allotted an initial amount of P25 million for the construction of 50 housing units.
+The National Housing Authority also committed ₱175 million to build 320 housing units for the landslide victims, while the city government of Naga allotted an initial amount of P25 million for the construction of 50 housing units.
 The provincial government of Cebu also donated 2.7 hectares of the "Balili property" to be used as the relocation site.